rethab/rethab.github.io/_posts/2025-01-04-atproto-identity.markdown

 did:plc:lotavzt36yanhfy3j3gpysyj
 ```

-If you don't have `curl` installed, you can also just open the link in your browser [https://jamesgunn.bsky.social/.well-known/atproto-did](https://jamesgunn.bsky.social/.well-known/atproto-did).
+If you don't have `curl` installed, you can just open the link in your browser [https://jamesgunn.bsky.social/.well-known/atproto-did](https://jamesgunn.bsky.social/.well-known/atproto-did).

 ### PLC

-Once you have a DID, take a look at the second part after the colon.
+Once you have a DID, examine the part after the second colon.
-That is called the method.
+This is known as the method.
 The above two examples use `plc`, which stands for Public Ledger of Credentials.
 These PLC DIDs can be looked up in the PLC directory at [plc.directory](https://plc.directory).

+_The AT Protocol also supports the `web` method, though we focus on `plc` here._

-We can again use `curl` to get more information about a DID.
+We can use `curl` again to get more information about a DID.
 Let's take `@jay.bsky.team`'s DID as example.

 ```bash